-Assumed public offering price per Unit \$ 2.90 Net tangible book value per ADS on September 30, 2018 \$ 0.69 Increase in net tangible book value per ADS attributable to this offering \$ 0.67 As adjusted net tangible book value per ADS as of on September 30, 2018, after giving effect to this offering \$ 1.37 Dilution per ADS to new investors in this offering \$ 1.53
+Assumed public offering price per Unit \$ Net tangible book value per ADS on September 30, 2018 \$ 0.69 Increase in net tangible book value per ADS attributable to this offering \$ As adjusted net tangible book value per ADS as of on September 30, 2018, after giving effect to this offering \$ Dilution per ordinary share to new investors in this offering \$

-If the underwriters exercise their option to purchase additional ADSs and Warrants to purchase ADSs in full at the assumed public offering price of \$2.90 per unit, less underwriting discounts and commissions, our as adjusted net tangible book value after this offering would be approximately \$17.14 million, or \$0.004 per ADS, and have no significant impact on dilution per ADS to existing shareholders and to investors purchasing our securities in this offering at the public offering price.
+If the underwriters exercise their option to purchase additional ADSs and/or Warrants to purchase ADSs in full at the assumed public offering price of \$ per unit, less underwriting discounts and commissions, our as adjusted net tangible book value after this offering would be approximately \$ million, or \$ per ADS, and have no significant impact on dilution per share to existing shareholders and immediate dilution in pro forma net tangible book value of approximately \$ per share to investors purchasing our securities in this offering at the public offering price.

-A \$0.10 increase (decrease) in the assumed aggregate public offering price of \$2.90 per Unit, the last reported sales price of our ADSs on the Nasdaq Capital Market on January 23, 2019, would increase (decrease) our pro forma as adjusted net tangible book value per ADS after this offering by \$0.002 and the dilution per ADS to new investors by \$0.10, assuming the number of Units offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, assuming no sale of any Pre-funded Units and excluding the proceeds, if any, from the exercise of the Warrants issued in this offering.
+A \$0.10 increase (decrease) in the assumed aggregate public offering price of \$ per Unit, the last , 2019, would increase reported sales price of our ordinary shares on the Nasdaq Capital Market on (decrease) our pro forma as adjusted net tangible book value per ordinary share after this offering by \$ , assuming the number of Units offered by us, as and the dilution per ordinary share to new investors by \$ set forth on the cover page of this prospectus, remains the same, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, assuming no sale of any Pre-funded Units and excluding the proceeds, if any, from the exercise of the Warrants issued in this offering.
 We may also increase or decrease the number of Units we are offering.
-A 100,000 increase in the number of Units offered by us would increase our pro forma as adjusted net tangible book value per ADS after this offering by \$0.001 and the dilution per ADS to new investors by \$(0.001), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, assuming no sale of any Pre-funded Units and excluding the proceeds, if any, from the exercise of the Warrants issued in this offering.
-Conversely, a 100,000 decrease in the number of Units offered by us would decrease our pro forma as adjusted net tangible book value per ADS after this offering by \$0.002 and the dilution per ADS to new investors by \$0.001, after deducting estimated placement agent's fees and estimated offering expenses payable by us, assuming no sale of any Pre-funded Units and excluding the proceeds, if any, from the exercise of the Warrants issued in this offering.
+A 100,000 increase in the number of Units offered by us would increase our pro forma as adjusted net tangible book value per ordinary share after this offering by , after deducting estimated and the dilution per ordinary share to new investors by \$ underwriting discounts and commissions and estimated offering expenses payable by us, assuming no sale of any Pre-funded Units and excluding the proceeds, if any, from the exercise of the Warrants issued in this offering.
+Conversely, a 100,000 decrease in the number of Units offered by us would decrease our pro forma as adjusted net tangible book value per ordinary share after this offering by \$ and the dilution per ordinary share to new investors by \$ , after deducting estimated placement agent's fees and estimated offering expenses payable by us, assuming no sale of any Pre-funded Units and excluding the proceeds, if any, from the exercise of the Warrants issued in this offering.